«prev next»

 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. $(1 \times 2) \times 3 = 1 \times (2 \times 3)$.
 While division is not $(1 / 2) / 3 = 1 / (2 / 3)$.

 This approach (composing indefinitely many things) for building stuff is often used in programming.
-To see some examples, you don’t need to look further than the way the pipe operator in Unix (|), which feeds the standard output of a program with the standard input of another program, is (ab)used.
-If you want to look further, note that there is a whole programming paradigm based on functional composition, called “concatenative programming”.
+To see some examples, you don’t need to look further than the pipe operator in Unix (|

-For future reference, let’s restate what a category is.
+For future reference, let’s restate what a category is:

-A category is a collection of objects (we can think of them as points) and morphisms ( or arrows) that go from one object to another, where:
+A category is a collection of objects (we can think of them as points) and morphisms (or arrows) that go from one object to another, where:

 This is it.

-Why are categories defined by those two laws and not some other two (or one, three, four etc.) laws?
-From one standpoint, the answer to that seems obvious - we study categories because they work, I mean, look at how many applications are there.
-But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law - and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice (due to a phenomenon called “emergence”).)
-Or you add one more law and you get a yet another theory, so if this specific set of laws works better than any other, then this fact demands an explanation.
+But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law — and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice (due to a phenomenon called “emergence”)).
+Or you can add one more law and get yet another theory, so if this specific set of laws works better than any other, then this fact demands an explanation.
 Not a mathematical explanation (e.g. we cannot prove that this theory is better than some other one), but an explanation nevertheless.
 What follows is my attempt to provide such an explanation, regarding the laws of identity and associativity.

 And here is the same thing expressed with a commuting diagram.